amanrajdce/ECE-143-Team4/Scraper/ReviewScraper/README.md

 # Introduction
 This script can go through pages and pages of reviews in Glassdoor and scrape review data into a tidy CSV file.
-And it is mostly adopted from [iopsych(Jul, 2019)](https://github.com/iopsych/glassdoor-review-scraper).
+And it is mostly adopted from [iopsych's repo](https://github.com/iopsych/glassdoor-review-scraper).

 # Prerequisites
 1. Install [Chromedriver](http://chromedriver.chromium.org/) in the working directory.